Skip to main content

 The ServiceNow Connector requires the installation of a Windows Agent on the same system as the ServiceNow Connector.
 Either use an existing Windows Agent or complete the installation of the Windows Agent.

-Create a directory /logfiles off the installation directory that will be used as temporary storage when attaching job log files to the incident tickets.
+Create a /logfiles directory off the installation directory.
+This directory is used as temporary storage when attaching job log files to incident tickets.

 Create the special $SCHEDULE DATE-SNOW global property that contains the schedule date in the yyyy-MM-dd format from the standard $SCHEDULE DATE property.
 Set the value to yyyy-MM-dd.